TexasInstruments/tvm/ti-docs/source/getting-started/models.rst

   sess = onnxruntime.InferenceSession(model_file)
   output = sess.run([], {input_name : input_data})

-In what follows, we assume that users understand the model basics and we will focus on TVM related aspects.
-Although we have data pre-processing, model input names and shapes, data post-processing in our examples, but they could be different for users models and it is users' responsibility to set them correctly.
+In the topics that follow, we assume you understand the basics of your model, so we focus on TVM-related aspects.
+Although we show data pre-processing, model input names and shapes, and data post-processing in our examples, the details about these steps are likely to be different for your model, so it is your responsibility to set them correctly.